 Phone: (415) 649-6700 ext.
 1

 Ben has devoted his entire career to appellate law, and serves as lead appellate counsel in all types of federal and California appeals and writs.
 He has represented clients in appeals from judgments in bet-the-company business and commercial disputes, high-value personal injury actions, environmental and water litigation, real estate controversies, family law cases, trade secret and fraud claims, anti-SLAPP motions, and First Amendment matters.
 He also consults on appeals and complex motions, and acts as amicus counsel.

 In 2017, the National Law Journal named Ben to its inaugural list of “Elite Boutique Trailblazers,” one of only twenty lawyers throughout the country to receive the honor.
 Also in 2017, the U.S. Court of Appeals for the Ninth Circuit appointed Ben to a three-year term as an “Appellate Lawyer Representative,” one of only a handful of attorneys across the court’s 11-state jurisdiction selected by the court’s judges to join the Ninth Circuit Judicial Conference.
 Ben has been named a Northern California Superlawyer “Rising Star” for the field of appellate law every year since 2011.

 Ben is a frequent author of articles on appellate practice and constitutional law topics, and his writing has appeared in the Los Angeles Times, The Huffington Post, and the National Law Journal, as well as The Recorder, The Daily Journal, and Corporate Counsel.
 He also often appears on KGO Radio, Voice of America, in the Daily Journal‘s podcasts to discuss upcoming appellate issues, Supreme Court cases, and constitutional law.
 You can read most of Ben’s articles and listen to recordings of his broadcasts by clicking here.

-Ben is a member of the Board of Directors of the Bar Association of San Francisco’s Barristers Club, and served on the advisory board to OneJustice, an organization that supports California legal nonprofit groups.
+Ben previously served on the Board of Directors of the Bar Association of San Francisco’s Barristers Club, and on the advisory board to OneJustice, an organization that supports California legal nonprofit groups.
 In 2016, the Minority Bar Council of San Francisco presented Ben with its “Unity Award,” for “outstanding commitment to diversity in the legal profession.”